kwinkunks/pymutt/readme.txt

 It almost surely installs properly on
     * linux-32 and
     * win-32.
-It fails on win7-64 using 64-bit python.
+It currently fails on win7-64 using 64-bit python.

 To install pymutt execute